MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-share-data.md

 Data helps everyone get on the same page before important decisions.
 Sharing data with your team is important and easy with Power BI in Microsoft Teams.

-## Share with your channels, chats, and meeting
+## Share with your channels, chats, and meetings

 1. Open the channel, chat, or meeting where you’d like to share.
 4. Select the **+ Add a tab** button and add the Power BI tab.